 - We will have to conduct expensive and time-consuming clinical trials of new products.
-The full cost of conducting and completing clinical trials necessary to obtain FDA and foreign regulatory approval of a new product cannot be presently determined, but could exceed our current financial resources. - We will incur the expense and delay inherent in seeking FDA and foreign regulatory approval of new products, even if the results of clinical trials are favorable.
-For example, 12 months elapsed between the date we filed our application to market Hextend in the United States and the date on which our application was approved.
-Approximately 36 months elapsed between the date we filed our application for approval to market Hextend in Canada, and the date on which our application was approved, even though we did not have to conduct any additional clinical trials. - Data obtained from preclinical and clinical studies is susceptible to varying interpretations that could delay, limit, or prevent regulatory agency approvals.
+The full cost of conducting and completing clinical trials necessary to obtain FDA and foreign regulatory approval of a new product cannot be presently determined, but could exceed our current financial resources. - Clinical trials and the regulatory approval process for a pharmaceutical product can take several years to complete.
+As a result, we will incur the expense and delay inherent in seeking FDA and foreign regulatory approval of new products even if the results of clinical trials are favorable. - Data obtained from preclinical and clinical studies is susceptible to varying interpretations that could delay, limit, or prevent regulatory agency approvals.
 Delays in the regulatory approval process or rejections of an application for approval of a new drug may be encountered as a result of changes in regulatory agency policy. - Because the therapeutic products we are developing with hES and iPS technology involve the application of new technologies and approaches to medicine, the FDA or foreign regulatory agencies may subject those products to additional or more stringent review than drugs or biologicals derived from other technologies. - A product that is approved may be subject to restrictions on use. - The FDA can recall or withdraw approval of a product if problems arise. - We will face similar regulatory issues in foreign countries.